sedrikKH/sedrikKH/README.md

 Cloud computing (AWS, GCP)
 Security best practices

-👯 I’m looking to collaborate on:
-Open source DevOps projects
-Building and deploying scalable and reliable applications Automating infrastructure and security

 🤔 I’m looking for help with:
 Learning new DevOps tools and technologies
 Optimizing our CI/CD pipelines